nodetool-ai/nodetool/README.md

 - **Visual Editor | No-Code Development**: Create complex AI workflows visually—no coding needed!
 Dive into an intuitive, node-based design and let your creativity flow.
 - **Seamless Integration with Leading AI Platforms**: Mix and match models from OpenAI, Hugging Face, Anthropic, Ollama, and ComfyUI for endless possibilities.
+- **Native ComfyUI Support**: Run ComfyUI nodes directly within NodeTool—no separate installation required.
+Leverage the full power of ComfyUI's extensive node ecosystem.
+- **Hugging Face Integration**: Access a vast library of models and run Hugging Face Transformers and Diffusers directly within NodeTool.
+- **Ollama Integration**: Run local large language models for chat and embedding.
 - **Model Manager**: Browse and manage your favorite models locally.
-Download recommended models directly from the Hugging Face Hub and run them on your GPU.
+Download models directly from the Hugging Face Hub and run them on your GPU.
+- **Chat with Workflows**: Chat with workflows directly within NodeTool.
 - **Asset Browser**: Easily import and manage media assets to use in your AI creations.
-- **ComfyUI Integration**: Bring in ComfyUI workflows and nodes to expand your playground.
 - **Multimodal Support**: Play with images, text, audio, video, and more — all in one place.
 - **API Integration**: Connect your AI tools with websites or apps seamlessly.
 - **Dual Model Execution Modes**: